matthew-brett/pydagogue/curious_git.rst

 .. prizerun::

     cat .git/HEAD

+Git commands often allow you to write ``HEAD`` meaning "the branch or commit you are currently working on".
+For example, ``git log HEAD`` means "show the log starting at the branch or commit you are currently working on".
+In fact, this is also the default behavior of ``git log``.

 We now want to make ``josephines-branch`` current, so any new commits will update ``josephines-branch`` instead of ``master``.